dotnet/docs/docs/machine-learning/how-to-guides/load-data-model-builder.md

 - Issue classification (multiclass classification): Classify textual data into 3 or more categories.
 - Price prediction (regression): Predict a numeric value.
 - Image classification (deep learning): Categorize images based on characteristics.
+- Object detection (deep learning): Find objects within images.
+This can find one or more objects and label them accordingly.
 - Custom scenario: Build custom scenarios from your data using regression, classification, and other tasks.

-This article covers classification and regression scenarios with textual or numerical data, and image classification scenarios.
+This article covers classification and regression scenarios with textual or numerical data, image classification, and object detection scenarios.

 ## Load text or numeric data from a file

 You can load text or numeric data from a file into Model Builder.
 It accepts comma-delimited (CSV) or tab-delimited (TSV) file formats.

-1. In the data step of Model Builder, select **File** from the data source dropdown.
+1. In the data step of Model Builder, select **File** as the data source type.
-2. Select the button next to the **Select a file** text box, and use File Explorer to browse and select the data file.
+2. Select the **Browse** button next to the text box, and use File Explorer to browse and select the data file.
 3. Choose a category in the **Column to Predict (Label)** dropdown.
-4. From the **Input Columns (Features)** dropdown, confirm the data columns you want to include are checked.
+4. Update the data in the **Advanced data options** link to set column settings or to update the data formatting.

 You're done setting up your data source file for Model Builder.
-Select the **Train** link to move to the next step in Model Builder.
+Click the **Next step** button to move to the next step in Model Builder.

 ## Load data from a SQL Server database